geek-cookbook/geek-cookbook/docs/kubernetes/deployment/flux/install.md

   --path bootstrap
 ```

+!!! tip "What if SSH is blocked?"
+    Per [@jmmassou](https://forum.funkypenguin.co.nz/t/install/1541/2?u=funkypenguin), if you're behind a restrictive firewall which may block outgoing SSH, you might see an error like this:

+    ```
+    SSH key scan for host github.com:443 failed, error: ssh: handshake failed: EOF
+    ```

+    A clever workaround is to use SSH over port 443 instead (*apparently GitHub is configured to make this work*)[^2], by appending the following to your bootstrap command:

+    ```
+    --ssh-hostname ssh.github.com:443
+    ```

 Once the flux bootstrap is completed without errors, list the pods in the cluster again, with `kubectl get pods -A`.
 This time, you see something like this:

 ```bash